-Taking money out of your pension plan soon?
+Taking money from your pension plan soon?
 Here's what to think about

-When the time comes to take money out of your pension pot, it’s important you feel confident you understand your options, when you can access your money and how your decisions might affect the tax you pay and how long your money will last.
+So, when the time comes, it’s important you feel confident you understand your options and how your decisions might affect the tax you pay and how long your money will last.

-Taking money out of my pension plan – where do I start?
+Taking money from my pension plan - where do I start?

-Knowledge is power as the old saying goes, so get familiar with your options before you plan to take any money from your pension savings.
+Knowledge is power as the old saying goes, so get familiar with your options before you plan to take anything from your pension savings.

 • Get an up-to-date valuation from your pension provider

-• Pension Wise, a service from MoneyHelper, offers free impartial pensions guidance from age 50 which can help you understand your options.
-MoneyHelper also has useful tools for understanding how much money you may need in retirement
+• Pension Wise, a service from MoneyHelper, can help you understand your options and MoneyHelper also have useful tools for understanding how much money you may need in retirement

 • It’s not right for everyone, but consider whether consolidating all your pension plans into one place might be a good idea for you.
-Find out more on our pension transfers page.
+Find out more on our Transfer my pension page

 • Discuss your money and your plans with your adviser if you have one.
-If you don’t but you are interested in getting one, you can find a list of advisers on unbiased.co.uk - an independent site that can help you find the right adviser for you.
+If you don’t but you are interested in getting one, try unbiased.co.uk.
 Please note there’s normally a charge for financial advice

-When it comes to your personal or workplace pension plans you don’t have to take any money out at 55, and the longer you leave it invested, the more it has a chance to keep growing.
-But remember that a pension plan is an investment and its value can go down as well as up.
+You don’t have to take it and the longer you leave it invested, the more it has a chance to keep growing.
+Remember a pension plan is an investment and its value can go down as well as up and you could get back less than was paid in.

 You also don’t have to take it all at once, it can be tax efficient to keep your savings in your pension plan, and only take what you need in any one tax year.